In 2023 fentanyl overdoses ravaged the U.S. and fueled a new culture war fight

 As deaths soar, more families and communities turn to "harm reduction"

-One more challenge is the mainstream medical community has largely resisted helping with the crisis.
+One more challenge is the mainstream medical community, which has largely resisted helping with the crisis.

 Federal regulators have lowered barriers for doctors to use proven medical treatments for opioid addiction and overdose, especially buprenorphine and naloxone.